 Note 2: It included financial statements translation differences of foreign operations, proceeds from capital reduction of investments accounted for using equity method, distributed cash dividends, and gain (loss) on valuation of financial assets at fair value through other comprehensive income.

-CREATIVE SENSOR INC. DETAILS OF SHORT-TERM BORROWINGS DECEMBER 31, 2022 (EXPRESSED IN THOUSANDS OF NEW TAIWAN DOLLARS)
+CREATIVE SENSOR INC. DETAILS OF SHORT-TERM BORROWINGS DECEMBER 31, 2023 (Expressed in thousands of New Taiwan dollars, except as otherwise indicated)